Ppurnendra/Exit_hunger/README.md

 # exithunger
-Note this project is incomplete and some componentof it are been private This project was shortlisted for GDSC Solution challenge 2023-24 A new Flutter project.
+Note this project is incomplete and some componentof it are been done private This project was shortlisted for GDSC Solution challenge 2023-24 A new Flutter project.